 Specific issues arise with blocks of flats with individual owners, whereby owners' associations need to be involved in line with the specific legislation and practices.
-Such renovations should pay due attention to the ventilation systems, maintaining a healthy indoor environment.
-Investments in multi-apartment housing should always consider the installation of individual heating/cooling/hot water metering with related investments.

-The Energy Efficiency Directive requires introduction of individual metering and billing information based on actual consumption of heat/cooling/hot water consumption where technically possible and cost-effective in all multi-apartment buildings with a common heating/cooling/hot water source, see http://ec.europa.eu/energy/efficiency/eed/eed_en.htm
+It should be noted that achieving energy savings in multi-apartment buildings with common heating/cooling systems often depend not only on the overall energetic retrofit of such buildings but also the behaviour of end-users.
+It is also important to ensure that such renovations pay due attention to the ventilation systems, maintaining a healthy indoor environment.
+Investments in multiapartment housing should always consider the installation of individual heating/cooling/hot water metering with related investments.
+The Energy Efficiency Directive requires introduction of individual metering and billing information based on actual consumption of heat/cooling/hot water consumption where technically possible and cost-effective in all multibuildings with а common heating/cooling/hot water see http://ec.europa.eu/energy/efficiency/eed/eed en.htm